utkarsh-shekhar/basic-programs/README.md

 │  ├──reading_input.rb
 ```
 ### Important!
-When making a change, make sure to check open Pull Requests to make sure that what you're working on is not already done.
+When making a change, please check open Pull Requests to make sure that what you're working on is not already done.